fchambo/node-http-cache/README.md

 *Required*: `true`

 Root folder for levelup storage.
+Inside this directory a folder with the name `node-http-cache.db` will be created.

 ### logger